Akollek/LaTeX-Alpha/README.md

 ###### \graphic{}

-This command gerenates a graphic.
+This command generates a graphic.
 For example,

 ``` \graphic{Plot[Sin[x],{x,0,2 Pi}]}{sin} ```

-will generate the following graph and make it availible to your LaTeX document in the image file `sin.png`.
+will generate the following graph and make it available to your LaTeX document in the image file `sin.png`.

 	\begin{figure}
 	\centering